ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Global Convergence and Complexity Analysis

 \end{enumerate} Then

-where $\widetilde{\Psi}_0 = \Psi_0 - \nu\inf_{x\in\R^n}\left\{\sobj(x) + \nobj(x)\right\}$. \end{theorem}
+where $\widetilde{\Psi}_0 = \Psi_0 - \nu\inf_{x\in\R^d}\left\{\sobj(x) + \nobj(x)\right\}$. \end{theorem}

-The $\Psi_0$ in this theorem is \eqref{eq:lyap} with $k=0$, and the term subtracted from $\Psi_0$ is a lower bound for all possible values of $\Psi_k$, $k\in\mathbb{N}$, which is finite per Assumption~\ref{a:p}.
-The constant $\zeta$ is defined in \eqref{eq:zeta}, while $\alpha$ and $\beta$ are the probability lower bounds in Assumptions~\ref{a:m2} and~\ref{a:c}.
+The $\Psi_0$ in this theorem the function $\Psi_k$ at $k=0$, and the term subtracted from $\Psi_0$ is a lower bound for all possible values of $\Psi_k$, $k\in\mathbb{N}$, which is finite per Assumption~\ref{a:p}.
+The constant $\zeta$ is defined in \eqref{eq:zeta}, and $\alpha$ and $\beta$ are the probability lower bounds in Assumptions~\ref{a:m2} and~\ref{a:c}.
 Per Assumption~\ref{a:ab},